microsoft/fluentui/packages/react-input/Spec-styling.md

 # `@fluentui/react-input`: Styling implementation notes

+**This is outdated after removal of the bookends from the core component.
+It will be updated as part of the PR implementing the spec changes.**

 Input has multiple size and appearance variants.
 These tables were created based on the design spec to assist with initial implementation and help ensure everything is handled.

 General abbreviations used: